 We have entered into an underwriting agreement with Maxim Group LLC acting as representative for the underwriters named below.
-Subject to the terms and conditions of the underwriting agreement, the underwriters named below have agreed to purchase, and we have agreed to sell to them, the number of shares of common stock, warrants and prefunded warrants to purchase common stock at the public offering price, less the underwriting discounts and commissions, as set forth on the cover page of this prospectus and as indicated below:
+Subject to the terms and conditions of the underwriting agreement, the underwriters named below have agreed to purchase, and we have agreed to sell to them, the number of shares of common stock and warrants to purchase common stock at the public offering price, less the underwriting discounts and commissions, as set forth on the cover page of this prospectus and as indicated below:

 Number of

-Underwriter Shares Warrants Pre-funded Warrants
+Underwriter Shares Warrants

 Maxim Group LLC

 The Benchmark Company LLC

-The underwriting agreement provides that the obligations of the underwriters to pay for and accept delivery of the shares, warrants and pre-funded warrants offered by this prospectus are subject to the approval of certain legal matters by their counsel and to other conditions.
-The underwriters are obligated to take and pay for all of the shares and warrants offered by this prospectus if any such shares and warrants are taken, other than those shares, warrants and pre-funded warrants covered by the over-allotment option described below.
-There is no established public trading market for the pre-funded warrants.
-The pre-funded warrants will not be listed on any national securities exchange or any other nationally recognized trading system.
+The underwriting agreement provides that the obligations of the underwriters to pay for and accept delivery of the shares and warrants offered by this prospectus are subject to the approval of certain legal matters by their counsel and to other conditions.
+The underwriters are obligated to take and pay for all of the shares and warrants offered by this prospectus if any such shares and warrants are taken, other than those shares and warrants covered by the over-allotment option described below.